-- 12.2 The Programme Board will permit a student who fails at the first attempt to be reassessed within the limit for reassessment for the level (a total of no more than one third of the credits specified for the programme), on one occasion only, in one of the following ways: - resit the examination; - resit the examination and resubmit coursework; - resubmit the coursework; - resubmit a piece of work of equal weight and comparable standard as directed by the Programme Board. - Any late coursework submitted within 72 hours after the deadline will be included in the above level reassessment entitlement, subject to the student's profile (see 9.1 above). - 12.4 Where a student exceeds the level entitlement for reassessment as detailed above, the Programme Board may exceptionally determine a lower reassessment limit on academic grounds.
-The Board will act in accordance with 12.7 thereafter. - 12.5 Where a reassessment has taken place, the formal element mark will not exceed 40%. - 12.6 Any late resubmission(s) will be regarded as a fail.
+- 12.2 The Programme Board will permit a student who fails at the first attempt to be reassessed within the limit for reassessment for the level (a total of no more than one third of the credits specified for the programme), on one occasion only, in one of the following ways: - resit the examination; - resit the examination and resubmit coursework; - resubmit the coursework; - resubmit a piece of work of equal weight and comparable standard as directed by the Programme Board. - 12.3 Where a student exceeds the level entitlement for reassessment as detailed above, the Programme Board may exceptionally determine a lower reassessment limit on academic grounds.
+The Board will act in accordance with 12.6 thereafter. - 12.4 Where a reassessment has taken place, the formal element mark will not exceed 40%. - 12.5 Any late resubmission(s) will be regarded as a fail.
 A mark of zero (0%) will be recorded for coursework resubmitted after the specified resubmission deadline.